USA

 000 Hour Rule

-McKinley taught Kamelah about 1 month ago
+McKinley taught Kamelah 2 months ago

 McKinley Hudson tutored Kamelah Almazyed in a guitar lesson that covered finger placement, wrist positioning, chord transitions (E minor to A minor), E major chords, and power chords.
 Kamelah practiced these techniques, though technical difficulties disrupted the session.
 McKinley will send Kamelah practice exercises and song tabs for further practice.